 A period of half an hour will be allocated to each home visit.
 As part of our induction to the Foundation Stage, a home visit is carried out, however if a home visit is unsuitable the parent will be invited to visit the nursery at a mutually agreed time to meet the child's key worker.
 An agreed start date is given at the visit and parents are asked to stay for one hour on this visit to complete all necessary paper work and contact details.

-A member of the Senior Leadership Team may also carry out additional Home Visits throughout the year, to support families with varying needs.
+The Lead Practitioner (Holly Delahunty) may also carry out additional Home Visits throughout the year, to support families with varying needs.
 If these visits are undertaken, the necessary safeguarding procedures are put in place.